-If the data is collected and normalised using MS Excel, it can be easily transferred to R by saving it in CSV format, and reading it in using the R function read.csv2 or alternatively by the read.xls function from the gdata package.
+If the data is collected and normalised using MS Excel, it can be easily transferred to R by saving it in CSV format, and reading it in using the R function read.csv2.
 If OpenOffice.org Calc is being used, and the default values are used for exporting the data in CSV format, the function read.csv is very helpful.

-Figure 1 shows a possible spreadsheet layout for capturing dose-response data including both the observed endpoint (number of fronds in this case) and the normalized response values.
+Figure 1 shows a possible spreadsheet layout for capturing dose-response data including both the observed endpoint (number of fronds in this case) and the response value calculated by dividing the growth rate for each data point μ_i by the growth rate of the appropriate controls μ_c .

-Total growth inhibition is in this case the natural lower limit of the response and the response will be zero if the number of duckweed (Lemna minor) fronds stays at the initial level n_0 during the observation time.
+This preprocessing ensures that the response data is normalized to the interval from 0 to 1.
+Total growth inhibition is in this case the natural lower limit of the response and will be zero if the number of duckweed (Lemna minor) fronds stays at the initial level n_0 during the observation time.
 The natural reference for the healthy organisms (response=1) is in this case given by the growth rate of the controls μ_c , calculated by where $\bar{n_c}$ is the mean number of fronds in the control experiments after the observation time.
-The growth rates μ_i are calculated in the same way, and the normalized responses are then easily obtained by

-$$\mu_c = \frac{\ln(\bar{n_c}) - \ln(n_0)}{t - t_0} \tag{2}$$
+$$\mu_c = \frac{\ln(\bar{n_c}) - \ln(n_0)}{t - t_0}$$ (2)